 Complex Post Traumatic Stress Disorder (CPTSD)

 The second diagnosis I received sometime later was CPTSD.
 Complex/childhood Post Traumatic Stress Disorder.
-I received this diagnosis from an addictions therapist.
+I received this diagnosis from an addiction therapist.

 Although technically not accepted as a personality disorder, it is nevertheless another mental health issue that was identified on top of my alcoholism.

 “The C-PTSD criteria have not yet gone through the private approval board of the American Psychiatric Association (APA).
-As yet, it has not been included in the Diagnostic and Statistical Manual of Mental Disorders.
+It has not yet been included in the Diagnostic and Statistical Manual of Mental Disorders.
 (DSM)” Wikipedia

 These two disorders made it very difficult for me to function normally.
 I was unable to sustain any long-term relationships.
 This was especially true when I got close to someone and became emotionally involved.